 EDC visitors converge on Las Vegas’ Monday AM rush hour

-The Monday morning commute gets more congested than usual as a mass of EDC fans converge on Interstate 15 through the heart of the city.
+With the bright lights dimmed and the thumping bass gone, some 155,000 Electric Daisy Carnival attendees pounded the pavement and mixed in with the usual Monday morning commute.

-With the bright lights dimmed and the thumping bass gone, some 155,000 Electric Daisy Carnival attendees will be pounding the pavement and mixing in with the usual Monday morning commute.
+With the bright lights dimmed and the thumping bass gone, some 155,000 Electric Daisy Carnival attendees pounded the pavement and mixed in with the usual Monday morning commute.

-As festivalgoers vacate the Las Vegas Motor Speedway starting at about 5 a.m., the majority of them will head south on Interstate 15 toward the Spaghetti Bowl area, according to the Nevada Highway Patrol.
+Festivalgoers began to vacate the Las Vegas Motor Speedway starting at about 5 a.m., with the majority of them heading south on Interstate 15 toward the Spaghetti Bowl area, according to the Nevada Highway Patrol.

+The worst of the early morning traffic was between Cheyenne and Sahara avenues, Brian Hoeft, Regional Transportation Commission of Southern Nevada FAST director said.

+“We’re seeing delays that are a little heavier (than usual),” Hoeft said.
+“Maybe an extra five-to-10-minutes of delay.

+The Highway Patrol recommended valley residents take surface streets if possible to avoid the freeway backup.

+Some surface street congestion was seen, especially along westbound Sahara where EDC shuttle buses were returning to a staging area at the Las Vegas Festival Grounds.

-Additionally, the new I-15 high occupancy vehicle lanes and regulations go online at 6 a.m.
+In addition to the heavy EDC traffic, the new I-15 high occupancy vehicle lanes and regulations went online at 6 a.m.
 Monday, which will put them to the test right out of the gate.

 “Many will be traveling along I-15 southbound toward Southern California, providing a great showcase opportunity to see the new HOV system in action,” said Tony Illia, spokesman for the Nevada Department of Transportation.

-The Highway Patrol recommends valley residents take surface streets if possible to avoid the freeway backup.
+As of early Monday morning the I-15 HOV lanes appeared to be flowing better than the general purpose lanes, which could be attributed to the newness of the traffic pattern, Hoeft said.

+“I think part of that is people getting used to them and maybe missing them because they don’t know they’re there yet,” he said.
+“I think will start to see those fill up the rest of the week and into next week.”

-For those who travel on the freeway and experience car trouble, the Highway Patrol urges motorists to make every effort to safely get to the shoulder and call *NHP immediately from a cellphone.
+For those who travel on the freeway and experience car trouble, the Highway Patrol urged motorists to make every effort to safely get to the shoulder and call *NHP immediately from a cellphone.

 Dispatchers will send a trooper or Freeway Service Patrol to the stranded motorist’s location for assistance.